CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/04-changes.md

 > ## Where Are My Changes?
 >
-> If we run `ls` at this point, we will still see just one file called `guacamole.md`.
+> If we run `ls` at this point, we will still see just one file called `goostats.sh`.
 > That's because Git saves information about files' history
 > in the special `.git` directory mentioned earlier
 > so that our filesystem doesn't become cluttered